The Care and Connections Ministry

 Our ministers are available for support, visitation, brief counseling, and referrals for additional assistance.
 They are available to guide you to the branch of the Care and Connections Ministry that will be most helpful to you.

-This committee guides our caring program, services, and resources.
+This committee of members supports our ministerial team and guides our caring program, services, and resources.
 The committee reviews the overall Care and Connections Ministry program, and thoughtfully considers responses to the needs and interests of our beloved community.

 This small group of trained volunteers offers discreet, practical, and emotional support to church members with acute needs.
 Care Associates participate in a training program and typically serve for two years.
 Their role includes: responding quickly to crisis situations, supporting those going through a life crisis (divorce, loss of employment, etc.), comforting the bereaved, and spiritual conversations.